xiio/PhalconHaml/README.md

 If we don't set main view in config file, PhalconHaml will search directly in your view directory for file with controller name.
 For ex. if you trigger IndexController parser will try to render index.html.haml file from your view directory.

 ### Content render
 PhalconHaml gives you flexibility.
 You can decide how to organize your views files.
 By default parser assign two variables: $controller and $action.
 You can use as you want to include your action or controller view.
-Use include token a compose view file path:
+Use include token to compose view file path:

 ```php
 //include [controlerName]/[actionName][yourExtenstion] file